adithirgis/ml_dl_air_quality/README.md

-# Machine Learning and Deep learning in R for air quality data
+# Machine Learning and Deep learning in R for air quality - PM2.5 and Aerosol optical depth data.

 This exercise is implemented using the open source H2O platform.